Our next main stops were in Oregon, but it was too much to drive there from Napa Valley in one go, so we had decided on Anderson to spend the night.

 After arrival at the Gaia Hotel & Spa in Anderson, we unpacked and the whole afternoon was spent hanging at the swimming pool and sitting on the patio of our room sipping our very nice Kendall-Jackson Chardonnay, trying to avoid that it warmed up too soon 😉

-Dinner was at Woodside Grill, the hotel’s restaurant, which was very nice.
-We started off with some laughter as the kids were tricked into believing that the warm bread actually came with a scoop of ice cream (which of course was whipped butter) 😃.
+Dinner was at Woodside Grill, the hotel’s very nice restaurant.
+We started off with some laughter as the kids were tricked into believing that the warm bread actually came with a scoop of ice cream (which of course, was whipped butter) 😃.

-As main course, Chantal opted for the Spinach Salad (Baby spinach, feta cheese, dried cranberries, grilled balsamic red onions and a poppy-seed dressing).
-The kids had their staple choice of Mac ‘n’ Cheese (Cavatappi pasta in a three cheese sauce topped with fresh diced tomatoes, green onions and fried onion straws with a steak).
-Apparently, Napa wasn’t out of my system yet, as I chose their absolutely amazing Cabernet Burger (a 1/2 lb.
-Braveheart certified Black Angus hamburger, infused with a special Cabernet Sauvignon reduction, applewood smoked bacon, Point Reyes bleu cheese and grilled balsamic onions on a sesame seed bun served with garlic fries.
-One of the most intensly flavoured burgers I ever had!!
+As the main course, Chantal opted for the Spinach Salad (Baby spinach, feta cheese, dried cranberries, grilled balsamic red onions, and a poppy-seed dressing).
+The kids had their staple choice of Mac ‘n’ Cheese (Cavatappi pasta in a three-cheese sauce topped with fresh diced tomatoes, green onions, and fried onion straws with a steak).
+Apparently, Napa wasn’t out of my system yet, as I chose their absolutely amazing Cabernet Burger (a ½ lb.
+Braveheart certified Black Angus hamburger, infused with a special Cabernet Sauvignon reduction, applewood smoked bacon, Point Reyes bleu cheese, and grilled balsamic onions on a sesame seed bun served with garlic fries.
+One of the most intensely flavored burgers I ever had!!

-We paired with it a Cabernet of course… During our road trip we tried several wines from Michael David Winery hailing from Lodi in Central California.
-We tried their Incognito Red, the Cabernet Sauvignon and the Red blend from their Freakshow range as well as the Cabernet Sauvignon and Zinfandel from their Earthquake range.
-All very pleasant, full-bodied and black fruit focussed wines that are great value for money (and quite fun to look at too).
+We paired with it a Cabernet, of course… During our road trip, we tried several wines from Michael David Winery hailing from Lodi in Central California.
+We tried their Incognito Red, the Cabernet Sauvignon, and the Red blend from their Freakshow range as well as the Cabernet Sauvignon and Zinfandel from their Earthquake range.
+All enjoyable, full-bodied, and black fruit focussed wines that are great value for money (and quite fun to look at too).